dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

 For true asynchronous programming, the SDK needs to allow for a mechanism for the user to execute code upon receiving ACKs from the aircraft indepdendent of the main flow of execution.
 The Onboard SDK provides this through **callback functions**.

 Upon receiving the ACK from the aircraft, the SDK's `read` function calls the user-provided callback function.
 The user is also allowed to supply some data (`UserData`, implemented as a `void*`), which is passed as an argument to the user callback.
-The user callback has access to the ACK and can implement logic based on the ACK.
-With `UserData`, the user can also pass any additional information to the callback that the callback may act on depending on the ACK parsing logic.
+The user callback has access to the ACK and can implement logic based on the ACK. `UserData` is meant for two purposes: (1) the user can also pass any additional information to the callback that the callback may act on depending on the ACK parsing logic (2) it is a mechanism for the callback to pass data back to user, if the user passes a reference to a variable that can be populated in the callback based on the ACK.

 **Example:** Activation function in QT sample